szocsbarni/jump-cell-painting-analysis/Readme.md

 `opencv scipy umap-learn matplotlib PIL numpy pickle pathlib`

 Please update these packages to the latest versions as some used functionalities are not available in older ones.
+Python v3.8 and v3.9 were used for testing.

 ## Usage
 The main entry point script is the `analyze_imageset.py`, and running it with `--help` argument will give a detailed rundown of the available argument options.
 Below though one can find some usefull argument combinations.